-- Step 1: Sour gas passes a dryer-cooler with a filter separator to avoid liquid water entering the Sulago® towers.
+- Step 1: Sour gas passes a dryer-cooler with a filter separator to remove liquid water from the gas.

 - Step 2: The gas is entering the first Sulago® tower to absorb the largest portion of H₂S.
 The second tower takes care of an absorption level of 3 ppmV H₂S.

 - Step 3: The compressor is boosting the pressure up to 8 bar and leads it through two membranes.